KaiA02/MolekularDynamik/README.md

 Key Features:
    - Simple implementation.
    - Efficient for evenly distributed tasks.

 ### Strategy 2: **OpenMP Task Parallelism**
 This strategy employs OpenMP's task-based parallelism using #pragma omp task.
 It provides better load balancing and resource utilization, particularly for workloads that vary significantly.

   Key Features:
    - Handles uneven workloads efficiently.
    - Uses dynamic task scheduling.

 ### HowTo:
-Set the ParallelStrategy variable in the Calculations class to switch between these strategies based on your simulation needs

 to use the Parallel Strategy you specify your Choice in the input in the ParallelStrategy Variable.
 0 => no Strategy,
 1 => Strategy1,